Maharashtra HSC result 2021: Class 12 scores will not be released today; click here to know more

-Following the declaration of results of Class 10 students in Maharashtra, HSC or Class 12 students or are eagerly waiting for their results to be announced
+As the Supreme Court of India had ordered all states across India to declare the Class 12 results latest by July 31, Maharashtra Class 12 students or are eagerly waiting for their results to be announced.

+For the last three days, students have been checking the Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) for information regarding the results, but there has been no update.

 Although the official announcement of the date and time of the result is still awaited, Maharashtra school education minister Varsha Gaikwad on July 2 had said that the results of Class 12 HSC board students will be declared by July 31.